ruangroc/LabelFlicks-backend/README.md

 Note: it's fine to use the same `.env` file in the previous section, just make sure that `TEST_ENVIRONMENT` is set to the value you want before you run the tests or the server.

+### Step 3: Run the tests

+Make sure the virtualenv is activated: `. venv/Scripts/activate` or `. venv/bin/activate`

+Then start the tests using this command: `pytest`

 ## Miscellaneous notes and useful commands for development